 To grant forgiveness without repentance or restitution not only dilutes its meaning but also risks enabling further harm.
 It is neither wise nor just to offer restoration to someone who shows no remorse or any intention to change.
 As such, genuine “forgiveness” cannot be divorced from the offender’s response — and where there is a response, that response may be either inadequate or disingenuous.
-The goodhearted and the goodnatured mustn’t go out of their way searching for ways to offer their “forgiveness”, especially where they are to “forgive” the unforgivable and, through vacuous moral posturing, enable more of the same.
+The goodhearted and the goodnatured mustn’t go out of their way searching for ways to offer their “forgiveness”, especially where they risk offering a kind of false “forgiveness” and committing the sin of false witness; especially where strength and courage might be required in the pursuit of Earthly justice, where premature “release” (or “forgiveness”) might otherwise preclude it; and especially where they are to err in “forgiving” the unforgivable — that for which restitution is functionally impossible — and, through vacuous moral posturing, enable more of the same.

 “Forgiveness” is often portrayed as a moral performance, especially in public settings.
 Victims are lauded when they “forgive” their abusers quickly, particularly in high-profile cases.
-But this kind of performative forgiveness serves more to soothe social discomfort than to promote true healing.
+But this kind of performative “forgiveness” serves more to soothe social discomfort than to promote true healing.
 It can pressure victims into premature emotional resolutions, minimize the seriousness of the offense, and cater more to the emotional needs of the offender than to justice.
+It can also frame performative “forgiveness” as a form of strength, and anger — whether expressed or internalized — as a form of weakness.
+Worse still, it can frame the issue in such a way that it convinces people that there are only two options when wronged, regardless of the severity of the offense: immediate “forgiveness” or the kind of anger that will haunt the victim until she finally extends her “forgiveness”.
+Lost in this false dichotomy is the option of withholding “forgiveness”, harnessing the anger for constructive ends, and working to manage the emotions through therapeutic “release”.
+Ultimately, the emphasis on performative “forgiveness” is not only dishonest but incredibly destructive to both the individual and society.

-Genuine “forgiveness”, by contrast, has a practical and moral purpose: to restore what was broken, to repair trust, and to move toward reconciliation.
+Genuine “forgiveness”, by contrast, has a practical and moral purpose: to restore what was broken, to repair trust, to move toward reconciliation, and to first ensure that reasonable steps have been taken to prevent a repeated offense.
 This requires more than a symbolic gesture — it demands repentance, change, and accountability from the one who caused harm.
+As it is declared in Acts 26:20, it is essential that offenders “repent and turn to God, performing deeds in keeping with their repentance,” bearing in mind (per Romans 2:4) that “God’s kindness is meant to lead you to repentance.”

 One helpful reframing is to distinguish between “forgiveness” and “release.”
 While reconciliation depends on mutual effort, “release” is a solo act.
 It means letting go of the desire for personal revenge, refusing to be controlled by anger, and freeing oneself from the emotional grip of the offense.
 This internal release is valuable and necessary, even when the offender remains unrepentant.